-Prior to the effective date of HB 3158 contributions for active members not participating in DROP were 8.5% of Computation Pay, while contributions for active members participating in DROP were 4% of Computation Pay prior to the effective date of HB 3158.
+Contributions for active members not participating in DROP were 8.5% of Computation Pay, while contributions for active members participating in DROP were 4% of Computation Pay prior to the effective date of HB 3158.
 As of September 6, 2017, the contribution rate for all active members was 13.5% of Computation Pay regardless of the member's DROP participation status.
 The 29% increase in employee contribution revenue from 2016 to 2017 is primarily a result of the higher employee contribution rate for the last four months of 2017 plus \$600 thousand of additional contributions received in 2017 for pension buy-backs related to DROP revocations and military service purchases.
 See Note 6 for information on DROP revocations.
 The City did not meet the Hiring Plan Computation Pay represented during the legislative process, which resulted in lower employee contributions than expected for 2017.
 Compensation increases granted as a result of the 2016 Meet and Confer agreement were offset by total compensation declines due to high employee vacancies.